cmaykr/3DBus/README.md

-Personal continuation of project in computer graphics course.
+Personal continuation of a project from a computer graphics course.

 -----
 ## Compiling and running